 Think about it, Kathleen Hale.
 Your time is better spent having a third painting of your mom’s dog commissioned.
 Or knitting sweaters for the homeless.
-Or buckling down, write your next novel, promote the hell out of your current novel, and prove the critical people wrong with quality work and high sales.
+Or buckling down, writing your next novel, promoting the hell out of your current novel, and proving the critical people wrong with quality work and high sales.

 Because anything is better than being a stalker.

 *10/30/14 Edited to Add*